aasch2020/Httpserver/asgn4/README.md

 At this point, non blocking input and output are not implemented.
 If a client is slow to send data, the server will simply wait until the client is finished.

+Additionally, the program is reported to timeout on test vigirours newton, however, I have been unable to reproduce this issue.

 ## Error Messages.